mebusy/notes/dev_notes/LinearAlgebra_VectorSpace.md

 It is also important to recognize that matrices cannot do everything, and some transformations T(x) are *not possible* with Ax:

- 1. It is impossible to move the origin, since AO = 0 for every matrix.
+ 1. It is impossible to move the origin, since A0 = 0 for every matrix.
  2. If the vector x -> x', then 2x must -> 2x'.
     - In general cx must go to cx', since A(cx) = c(Ax).
  3. If the vectors x,y -> x',y', then  x + y must -> x' + y'